Naka-choko (Hannibal): Plot

 As Graham locks his house, Randall Tier (Mark O'Brien) breaks through his window.
 He drops his shotgun and fights with him, viewing him as the stag man and then as Lecter.
 He eventually overpowers him, killing him.
 He takes his body to Lecter's house, saying they are even now.

 BAU investigates a murder found at the museum, where Tier's body has been mutilated and its part were displayed over a saber-tooth exhibition.
 Lecter and Graham analyze possible methods and motives, not revealing their role in his death.
 Graham meets Freddie Lounds, who still believes in his statement that Lecter is the Chesapeake Ripper, even when Graham is now saying that Dr. Frederick Chilton (Raúl Esparza) was the Chesapeake Ripper.
 During therapy, Lecter tells Margot that she hasn't killed her brother Mason because she still loves him despite his abuse.
 She explains that her father disinherited her after she came out as a lesbian, and willed all his money to Mason and any future heir he might have; if Mason dies childless, she gets nothing.
 Lecter suggests that she could get revenge at Mason by getting pregnant.

 Margot visits Mason at his estate.
 Mason takes her to the barn and shows her that he is working with specially bred pigs on a maze, hoping that the animals will eat people.
 He then tells her that he wants to have a "Verger baby", the implication being that he wants to father his own sister's child.
 Disgusted, Margot visits Graham and, after revealing the scars her brother inflicted upon her, has sex with him.
-The scene is intercut with a scene where Lecter and Alana Bloom (Caroline Dhavernas) have sex at Lecter's house, while Graham views Bloom instead of Margot.
+The scene is intercut with a scene where Lecter and Alana Bloom (Caroline Dhavernas) have sex at Lecter's house, while Graham views Bloom instead of Margot, then envisioning the humanoid form of the Ravenstag that represents the relationship between Graham and Lecter as he climaxes.